 In lease accounting, a right-of-use asset, or ROU asset, is an asset that represents a lessee’s privilege to use a leased item over the duration of an agreed-upon lease term.
 In other words, the lessee is granted the authority to obtain the economic benefit from the usage of an asset owned by another entity.
 Under GASB 87, this asset is referred to as the “lease asset.”

-A lease liability, as appropriately named under all three standards (ASC 842, IFRS 16, and GASB 87), is the financial obligation to make the payments arising from a lease, measured on a discounted basis.
+A lease liability, as appropriately named under three major standards (ASC 842, IFRS 16, and GASB 87), is the financial obligation to make the payments arising from a lease, measured on a discounted basis.

 However, accounting for finance leases, previously referred to as capital leases, under ASC 842 is largely unchanged compared to ASC 840.
 Under the old standard, lessees were required to record an asset and liability for capital leases.
 The same is true under ASC 842.

-- + Outstanding balance of prepaid rent or
++ Outstanding balance of prepaid rent

-- – Cumulative remaining deferred rent
+– Cumulative remaining deferred rent

 It is important to note that for basic leases, the ROU asset and lease liability will be equal upon lease commencement.
 For example, if a company has a lease without initial direct costs, prepaid/deferred rent, or a tenant improvement allowance (or some other lease incentive), then the ROU asset and the lease liability will be equal on the lease commencement date.